aeron7/tradingview-screenshot/README.md

 Acknowledgments
 This script uses Selenium to automate web interactions with TradingView.
 Special thanks to the TradingView platform for providing valuable financial charting tools.

+## Tkinter Version of Clipboard

+There is another version of the program which is saved as `tview_tkinter.py`.
+It uses `tkinter` instead of `xclip`.

+Unfortunately, both of the methods do not work using the Chrome headless version.